An interview with… Kids Saving the Rainforest

 Where is the best place to see sloths?

 Native to Central and South America, they inhabit guarumo and cecropia trees in rainforests and mangrove forests.
-You are most likely to find them in Manuel Antonio National Park, the Osa peninsula and on the Caribbean coast.
+You are most likely to find them in Manuel Antonio National Park, the Osa Peninsula and the Caribbean coast.

 Why do sloths look happy?